silvacms/documentation/source/buildout.rst

     This install can take a while. ``easy_install`` will download some python packages from external software repositories like `sourceforge.net <http://sourceforge.net/>`_.
 It could be that
-    some of these servers are down.
+    one of these servers is temporarily unavailable.
 In that case you will get a connection timeout error, but you can try it again, until the command succeeds.

 Creating a Silva Buildout tree
 ``````````````````````````````

 The ZopeSkel package installed a script called ``paster`` on your
 system.
 This can be used to install several CMS products including
 Silva.
-First we'll test if the Silva templates are present by
+First we'll test if the Silva templates are present by running:
-running:

 .. code-block:: sh